UNCOM: Zero-shot Context-Aware Command Understanding for Tabletop Scenarios: Evaluation of UNCOM

-In natural human communication, even in constrained environments like the tabletop scenario considered in this paper, numerous variations can occur.
-A human may use different words to refer to the same objects, rely on pointing gestures, or use relative spatial references.
-Our proposed algorithm is designed to handle these variations by integrating both speech and gestures to accurately interpret commands.
-Additionally, it leverages the latest deep learning models (see Table \ref{dl_models}) in a zero-shot manner, enabling the system to handle a wide range of object and location names without prior training.
-Table \ref{variations} outlines the different scenarios our algorithm is expected to manage.
-The complete test dataset used for the evaluation of our approach is available online\footnote{https://huggingface.co/datasets/lubiluk/uncom}.
+Even in constrained settings such as tabletop scenarios, human communication varies -- people use different words, gestures, and spatial references.
+Our algorithm handles this by combining speech and gestures, leveraging zero-shot deep learning models to interpret commands without prior training.
+Table \ref{variations} summarizes the scenarios handled.
+The complete test data set is available online \footnote{https://huggingface.co/datasets/lubiluk/uncom}.

-The human may refer to objects by name (reference) or by pointing (deixis), using substitute words like `this' or `that'.
-Objects on the scene can include distractors, items that look similar to the intended object.
-Similarly, target locations can be identified by name if they refer to specific objects, or through deictic expressions.
-Additionally, a target may not be a concrete object but rather a designated area.
-This area can be indicated either absolutely (by pointing) or relatively in reference to another object on the scene.
-Targets, like objects, may also have distractors, such as other targets of the same class.
-In all cases, the scene may contain additional clutter from unrelated objects.
+Users may refer to objects using nouns, adjectives, or deictic cues such as pointing, and words such as `this' or `that'.
+Scenes may include distractors, objects visually similar to the target, or unrelated clutter.
+Targets can be named objects or designated areas, identified absolutely (e.g. by pointing) or relatively (e.g. `next to the bottle').
+Like objects, targets may have distractors, such as other regions in the same class.

-The evaluation was conducted by running the algorithm on several examples recorded using a mobile phone camera.
-These recordings were segmented into individual commands and converted into mp4 format.
-The examples encompass all the variations the algorithm was designed to address.
-Table \ref{examples} provides a summary of a representative subset of the scenarios used in the evaluation, highlighting the diversity of commands and conditions tested.
-Results from select test scenarios are shown in Figure \ref{fig:examples}, with automatically generated annotations overlaid on frames from the actual footage.
+The evaluation involved testing the algorithm on real-world examples recorded with a mobile phone camera.
+The videos were segmented into individual mp4 commands, covering the full range of variation that the algorithm was built to handle.
+Table \ref{examples} summarizes representative scenarios, and Figure \ref{fig:examples} shows annotated frames from the recordings.

-The performance of the algorithm was assessed by comparing its interpretation of the command with the ground truth, i.e., the intended action of the person giving the command.
-To isolate the robustness of the procedural aspects of the algorithm from the limitations of the underlying deep learning models, multiple takes of the same command were sometimes tested.
-This approach helped mitigate errors such as misinterpreted words in voice commands, ensuring that detection inaccuracies did not skew the overall assessment.
+Performance was measured by comparing the predicted actions with the intention of ground truth.
+A trial was considered successful when our system correctly identified the object, action, and target intended by the human instructor.
+Multiple takes were used for some commands to minimize the influence of errors from deep learning components (e.g., voice misrecognition), isolating the robustness of the procedural logic.